eungyup/si507_final_project/README.md

 ```

 ### Yelp Fusion API
-Please go to <a href="https://www.yelp.com/developers/documentation/v3" target="_blank">Yelp Fusion API</a> website and get an API key.
+Please go to <a href="https://www.yelp.com/developers/documentation/v3">Yelp Fusion API</a> website and get an API key.
 Once you get the API key from the Yelp Fusion API, please create a "secrets.py" file and add your API key with a variable name "YELP_API_KEY".
 ```
 YELP_API_KEY = "your_yelp_fusion_api_key"